 Welcome to a new weekly feature here at Wighthouse called The Ropes, as in “know ‘em”!
 As I do research for the comic, I sometimes come across interesting bits of trivia that I’d like to share with my readers.
 For example, did you know…

-Join us next week when we explore a rather unusual Chicago burial place!
+Join us next week when we take to the ocean depths!